bdjohnson529/MERNBackend/README.md

 # MongoDB, Express, NodeJS Server

 This package demonstrates a Javascript backend framework for web apps, using Express, NodeJS, and MongoDB.
 This tech stack, combined with a React frontend, is commonly referred to as the MERN tech stack.
 MongoDB is a NoSQL database, and Express is a Javascript framework capable of serving web apps.
+NodeJS is a Javascript runtime environment.

 This package is configured to serve a simple API over a local network.
 The API includes one route, `users`, which controls the interface to the **Users** model in the database.
 The **Users** data model has two attributes, **name**, and **email**.
 The data model was chosen for simplicity, to demonstrate two main ways to interact with the MongoDB, `POST` and `GET`.